wheval/sendpay/README.md

 # 🚀 SendPay - Modern Payment Platform

-A full-stack payment application built with Next.js, Node.js, and Cairo smart contracts, featuring Cavos SDK integration for seamless wallet management and blockchain operations.
+A full-stack payment application built with Next.js, Node.js, and Cairo smart contracts, featuring ChipiPay SDK integration for seamless wallet management and blockchain operations.

 ## 📋 Project Overview

 SendPay is an MVP payment platform that allows users to:
 - **STRK/USDC to NAIRA in minutes** - Fast crypto-to-fiat conversion
-- **Manage Digital Wallets** - Integrated with Cavos SDK for Starknet wallet creation
+- **Manage Digital Wallets** - Integrated with ChipiPay SDK for Starknet wallet creation
 - **Withdraw to Bank** - Convert digital assets to fiat currency via bank transfers
 - **Track Transactions** - Complete history of all payment activities
 - **Multi-Currency Support** - USD and NGN with real-time exchange rates